Saturday, May 10, 2008

 But there are scientists in labs working on cheese, too.
 As Woodhead Publishing points out in its description of Cheese Problems Solved, cheese "requires a significant amount of scientific knowledge to be produced successfully."
 So many things can go wrong with cheesemaking--low yields, worms & flies, bitter or soapy off-flavors, health hazards, sliminess and stickiness, slits and fissures--that dairy scientists have stepped in to figure out what cheesemakers can do to avoid these problems.
 It's not magic, then, but a grasp of science that increases a cheesemaker's chances of making a marketable cheese.
 The published and shared research of scientists guide cheesemakers when they are determining the ideal caesin to fat ratio in the milk, the temperature to heat and hold the milk, the time to add salt to the curds or the pressed cheese, etc. Cheesemaking is no simple thing.

-Cheese Problems Solved was recalled by the library in South Dakota soon after I received it from Interlibrary Loan!
+And it seems like someone is having some urgent problems with his cheese.
+My copy of Cheese Problems Solved was recalled by the library in South Dakota soon after I received it from Interlibrary Loan!